k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/how-to-use-create_stack_dash.md

 <tr>
 <td>--prefix, -p </td><td> PREFIX </td>
 <td>
 The prefix used in both the Cloudformation stack name and the name of the Dashboard and measurements created.
+It should start with a letter and can contain only letters and numbers.
+It should not contain any other character types (hyphens, underscores, spaces, etc), as these may cause database and stack creation errors.
 </td>
 </tr>
 <tr>